mattstrayer/django-image-cloak/README.md

-# django-FawkesImageField
+# django-image-cloak
-Django model field for image cloaking using the Fawkes engine
+Django app for image cloaking using the Fawkes engine